-The property consists of fifteen (15) mostly contiguous tracts containing a total of approximately 6,213 acres.
+The property consists of eight (8) mostly contiguous tracts containing a total of approximately 2,241 acres.
 These individual parcels are either mostly or entirely wooded and generally have very little slope.
 The flat ground is wet-natured which makes operability in the natural stands often a challenge.
 The forest is comprised primarily of natural hardwood stands, mixed hardwood-pine stands and pine plantations.
-The tracts range in size from 82 acres to 1,202 acres.
 Extensive oil and gas production and exploration occurs on the property.
 A substantial improved and surfaced road network extends throughout the property.

 |Property Name||Hull Daisetta|